Medicare Next Generation ACO

 The goal of Steward Promise is for your doctors or primary care providers to communicate closely with your other health care providers so we can deliver high-quality care that meets your individual needs and preferences.

-Steward joined the Next Generation ACO program because of a belief that there is a better way to provide care.
-Our community hospitals and physicians believe that providing world-class health care, in the communities where you live and work, is the solution to the health care cost issue.
+Steward joined the Next Generation ACO Model because of a belief that there is a better way to provide care.
+Our community hospitals and physicians believe that providing world class health care, in the communities where you live and work, is the solution to the health care cost issue.
 By working together to provide care that meets your specific needs, our physicians believe they can improve your quality of life and make a difference in your overall health.